hypo69/hypo/docs/consultant/gemini/ru/fast_api/__init__.md

 #! venv/bin/python
 """ module: src.fast_api

-This module initializes the FastAPI application.
+This module initializes the fastAPI application.
 """
 MODE = 'development'
 ```

 **Changes Made**:

-- Added a docstring to the module explaining its purpose.
-The docstring is now in reStructuredText format.
+- Added a docstring to the module describing its purpose.
+This docstring uses reStructuredText format.
+It's now more informative and helpful for understanding the module's role within the project.